-Â Â Â We critically assessed management s impairment assessment which was based on the value in use model (ViU).

-ÂÂÂÂ We challenged the key judgements and estimates made by management, including forecast oil prices, production levels...
+- We critically assessed management's impairment assessment which was based on the value in use model (ViU). - We challenged the key judgements and estimates made by management, including forecast oil prices and the production output levels. - We critically assessed management's assumptions in estimating the discount rate used. - We compared the forecast production included in the model to the most recent reserves geological and economic evaluation report produced by the management's external expert.

+regarding the inputs applied in the models including future oil and gas prices, production and reserves, operating and development costs and discount rates.
+The carrying value of the Group's development and production assets were therefore considered to be a key audit matter.
-$\hat{A} \hat{A} \hat{A} \hat{A}$ We critically assessed management s assumptions in estimating the discount rates. $\hat{A} \, \hat{A} \, \hat{A} \, \hat{A}$ We held discussions with operational management to evaluate the basis for forecast decreases in production associated with well stimulation activities, considered the historical impact of such activities and evaluated the extent to which appropriate costs were included in the forecasts.

-Â Â Â We performed sensitivity analysis on the impairment models to establish the impact of possible changes of key assumptions.
+- We held calls with the management's external expert to discuss the reserves report and assessed their independence and competence. - We held discussions with operational management to evaluate the basis production forecasts associated with wells, considered the historical impact of such activities and evaluated the extent to which appropriate costs were included in the forecasts. - We performed sensitivity analysis on the impairment model to establish the impact of possible changes of the key assumptions. - We reviewed the adequacy of the disclosures in the financial statements.

-Based on our work performed we consider there is no material difference between the carrying amounts Â
+Based on our work performed we consider there is no material difference between the carrying value of these assets and their recoverable amounts.